A colourful dish at a MICHELIN starred restaurant in Toronto.

 Kappo Sato

-Kappo Sato is owned by distinguished Chef Takeshi Sato, a qualified sommelier and international sake master who previously worked at a MICHELIN Star restaurant in Tokyo.
+Kappo Sato is owned by distinguished Chef Takeshi Sato, a qualified sommelier and international sake master who previously worked at a MICHELIN-starred restaurant in Tokyo.

-In Japanese, “Kappo” means to cut and to cook.
+In Japanese, “Kappo” means “to cut and cook”.
 This highly skilled style of culinary art involves a multi-course meal designed by the chef, who prepares the food in front of the patrons.

 The menu at Kappo Sato changes depending on the season, with flavourful courses such as Wagyu beef, sushi, sashimi, tempura, Japanese fruits and homemade ice cream.
 Meals are served on traditional dishes commissioned from Japan and paired with sake chosen by the chef.